experimental-software/succedo/README.md

 # Succedo

-> Life is a series of interruptions.

-Succedo helps to cope with that by keeping track of the storm of ideas, tasks, and appointments.
+Succedo is a simple TODO apps helps to work of tasks successively by maintaining a list of tasks and a task details screen.
-There is a mobile app for note input and reminders.
-There is a web app for organizing everything.
-And maybe there will also be a desktop app which can work independently without a remote database.

-## Research

-The implementation of Succeedo is inspirired by the following concepts:

-- Lean
-- GTD
-- The Power of Habit

 ## Alternatives